abrensch/brouter/README.md

 ### Build and Install

-To compile BRouter (including the BRouter Android app), add a file local.properties to main folder with your Android path
+To compile BRouter (including the BRouter Android app), add a file 'local.properties' to main folder with your Android path (Windows sample)

 ```
 sdk.dir=D\:\\Android\\android-sdk